LinnyTheDuck/COMPX301-AutoMark/README.md

 ### Auto Generating Solutions

 This is on the todolist, needs to be done without allowing students to view the code.

 ## Todos

 - A*: get solutions to the tests?
 If uses GUI how to verify?
-- Implement config mods
 - Make getting awnswers for regex and a* more intuitive -  auto solution generator?
 - Same thing for generating hex from plaintext?
-- Code/comment cleanup and put files in src
+- Code/comment cleanup
-- Better feedback for compression and regex
+- Better feedback for compression (bash) and regex (java)